mightymikem/arcadeioemulator/README.md

 We will be updating this project regularily, so please check back for updates!

 # Finally....
-This project has taken months, buy me a coffee to say thanks :) https://www.buymeacoffee.com/arcadeioemulator
+This project has taken months, buy me a coffee or two to say thanks :D https://www.buymeacoffee.com/arcadeioemulator

 # Want to contribute?